benhg/dev-containers/README.md

 Results in creating an Ubuntu-like shell where you can use all the Linux commands you'd normally expect.

-Additionally, since the `-v/Users/benglick:/mnt/home` flag was passed, I can access files in my home directory on my laptop at `/mnt/home` inside the container:
+Additionally, since the `-v/Users/benglick:/mnt/home` flag was passed, files in my home directory on my laptop at `/mnt/home` are accessible inside the container:

+Note that the `-v` arguments (and any other named parameters) need to come before the tag.

 ```
 [root@ubuntu_container] / # ls /mnt/home/Desktop/